NoLogicPlease/Visionizer/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7196078.svg)](https://doi.org/10.5281/zenodo.7196078)

 Platforms for fashion e-commerce are rising in popularity.
 However, the majority of the manual work still goes into scanning, rendering, and captioning fashion products.
 The task of creating a textual description of a fashion item from a photograph depicting it is covered in this research on fashion image captioning.
-For this work, we create the Fashion-Cap dataset, which consists of 40,000 captions for over 290,000 photos and it is based on the original counterpart FashionGen.
+For this work, we create the FashionCap dataset, which consists of 40,000 captions for over 290,000 photos and it is based on the original counterpart FashionGen.
 We conduct a thorough analysis using several neural architectures on three fashion captioning datasets.

 ## Datasets